ClickHouse/ClickHouse/docs/en/query_language/agg_functions/parametric_functions.md

 histogram(number_of_bins)(values)
 ```

 The functions uses [A Streaming Parallel Decision Tree Algorithm](http://jmlr.org/papers/volume11/ben-haim10a/ben-haim10a.pdf).
-The borders of histogram bins are adjusted as new data enters a function and in general when the widths of bins are not equal.
+The borders of histogram bins are adjusted as new data enters a function.
+In common case, the widths of bins are not equal.

 **Parameters**